>

 Where the sugar cane is plentiful

-The Galliards sang Lowlands of Holland in 1963 in their album England’s Great Folk Group.
+Shirley Bland sang Lowlands of Holland in 1963 in The Galliards’ album England’s Great Folk Group.
+Jimmie Macgregor noted:

 Paddie Bell sang The Lowlands of Holland on her 1965 album Paddie—Herself.

 Martin Carthy sang Lowlands of Holland in 1966 on his Second Album and re-released in 1970 on the anthology Shades of Folk and in 1999 on the Martin Carthy compilation CD A Collection.
-His original album’s sleeve notes commented:
+A 1984 BBC live recording was released in 2013 on his Delphonic download album Live in Whitby 1984.
+Carthy noted on the first record:

 Until well into the last century the only way of keeping the Royal Navy up to strength was by pressing men into service, and press gangs terrorised the coastal towns in search of likely young men to serve on board.
 Although this service was ostensibly for the duration of a campaign, in practice it was more often a life sentence.
 Apparently the system was never officially abolished by act of Parliament.

 Norma Watersons sang a different version of Lowlands of Holland in 1996 on Waterson:Carthy’s second album, Common Tongue.
-Waterson:Carthy also sang Lowlands of Holland at Peggy Seeger’s 70th birthday; this concert was published in 2007 on Three Score and Ten.
-Martin Carthy commented in the first album’ liner notes:
+Waterson:Carthy also sang Lowlands of Holland at Peggy Seeger’s 70th birthday; a recording of this concert was released in 2007 on Three Score and Ten.
+Martin Carthy noted on the first album:

 The big mystery facing anyone who sings The Lowlands of Holland appears at the very moment that person tries to decide where they are; the Lowlands of Holland, that is.
 It was an extremely hot day in Holland when the sugar cane was plentiful and tea grew on trees.
 An alternative might be Australia (the fact that ti trees grow there is almost too tempting to ignore), but perhaps the Caribbean would be closer.
 Surinam perhaps.
 There were endless territorial squabbles among the British, French, Dutch and Spaniards, and the press-gang was always super-busy.
 Norma’s way of doing it is based on a version in Pedlar’s Pack found originally in Hull.